benchopt/benchmark_bilevel/README.rst

 How to contribute to the benchmark?
 -----------------------------------

-If you think that a solver is missing, or if you want to add a new problem, feel free to open a pull request or an issue!
+If you want to add a solver or a new problem, you are welcome to open an issue or submit a pull request!

 1 - How to add a new solvers?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^